HendEmad/HendEmad/README.md

 If you're working on a project that aligns with my areas of interest, or if you're interested in discussing collaborations and sharing knowledge, let's connect and make a positive impact together!
 --->

-I am a teaching and research assistant who has recently graduated from the Faculty of Engineering, Electronics and Communication department, with an excellent academic record (GPA: 3.43) and ranked 7th among my peers.
+I am a teaching and research assistant who has recently graduated from the Faculty of Engineering, Electronics and Communication department, with an excellent academic record (GPA: 3.43), ranked 7th among my peers.
 Here is an overview of my journey:

 - 2021: Initiated learning C++ fundamentals, including STL, basic OOP, and data structures.
 Additionally, I practiced problem-solving on CodeForces.